 Business people add value as guest instructors in classes aligned with their area of expertise and participate in panel discussions ranging from perspectives on workplace opportunities, appropriate attire & culture for specific industries and career opportunities.

 Providing students with the opportunity to shadow persons holding jobs of interest increases the relevancy of what they learn in class.
 Internships provide a deeper level of involvement for students to learn job skills.
 Whether paid or unpaid, internships can be scheduled during both the school year and/or summer.

 Workforce Initiative Now (WIN) supports training and recruiting partnerships in high-growth industries and streamlines connections between CCD, community-based organizations, and local employers to create regional workforce solutions.

-As an open-door institution of higher education, Community College of Denver is a leading point of entry for students seeking academic transfer, career and technical education, workforce training, or remedial education.
+As an open-door institution of higher education, Community College of Denver is a leading point of entry for students seeking an academic transfer, career and technical education, workforce training, or remedial education.
 CCD is a diverse postsecondary institution; the only college in the metro-Denver area that has been federally recognized as a Hispanic Serving Institution (since 2000).
-CCD is also a military friendly college and boasts an international student population that represents more than 70 nations from around the world.
+CCD is also a military-friendly college and boasts an international student population that represents more than 70 nations from around the world.

-Located on the vibrant Auraria Campus in downtown Denver, CCD is student centered and dedicated to providing an exceptional education.
+Located on the vibrant Auraria Campus in downtown Denver, CCD is student-centered and dedicated to providing an exceptional education.
 Over half of CCD students are from low-income families and are the first in their families to attend college.
-Many students are academically unprepared and benefit from small-class sizes, an excellent and caring faculty, extensive advisory and support services, and scholarships.
+Many students are academically unprepared and benefit from small class sizes, an excellent and caring faculty, extensive advisory and support services, and scholarships.